apigee/apijam/Labs/Appendix/API Development - Hosted Functions/Lab 1 - Creating a simple hosted target/README.md

 # How can Apigee Edge help?

-Hosted Functions provide a mechanism where customers can combine the rich support of policies with node.js apps deployed automatically by Apigee.
+Hosted Targets provide a mechanism where customers can combine the rich support of policies with node.js apps deployed automatically by Apigee.
 The use case described here is best solved with real code.
 Through some simple code a developer can unambiguously handle the individual calls, aggregate and massage the output and with an eye to parallel execution.

-In this lab we'll be creating a hosted function that utilizes node.js to parallelize several backend calls and then combine the results into a single response.
+In this lab we'll be creating a hosted target that utilizes node.js to parallelize several backend calls and then combine the results into a single response.

 # Pre-requisites